-The Aboriginal and Torres Strait Islanders, or First Nations, arrived in Northern Australia about 75 000 years ago.
+The First Nations arrived in Northern Australia about 75,000 years ago.
 The common theory is that they arrived on the island from Southeast Asia in primitive boats.
 This makes them the oldest population of humans living outside of Africa.

-Just like all religions, they believe a god or gods created people and the surrounding environment.
-This happened during the Creation Period at the beginning of time.
+Just like all religions, the Aboriginals believe that a god or gods created people and the surrounding environment during the ‘Creation Period’ at the beginning of time.

 The British Empire in Australia

 On January 26th, 1788, Captain Arthur Phillip established the first colony with 11 ships carrying convicts.
-They were assigned work based on their skills.
-They planted the seed of the first European settlement to colonize the Australian continent.
+They were assigned work based on their skills and planted the seed of the first European settlement to colonize the Australian continent.

 - 1784 – New South Wales.

-- 1828 – Tasmania
+- 1828 – Tasmania.

-- 1829 – Western Australia
+- 1829 – Western Australia.

-- 1836 – South Australia
+- 1836 – South Australia.

-- 1851 – Victoria
+- 1851 – Victoria.

-- 1859 – Queensland
+- 1859 – Queensland.

 The First Nations Reactions

 Over time, the Aboriginals realised the superiority of the settlers’ weapons.
-They fled the settler’s areas, now known as Sydney.
-Many did try to include European settlers into their way of life.
-However, the settlers had their own way of life and did not take on the First Nations traditional way, except for the escaped convicts.
+They fled the settlers’ areas, now known as Sydney.
+Many tried to include European settlers into their way of life, but the settlers had their own way and didn’t take on the Aboriginal’s traditional way, only when it came to the escaped convicts.

-To retaliate, the First Nations warriors used fire to destroy the settlers’ infrastructure, such as their farms.
-Many were caught and imprisoned, chained with metal collars and shackles.
+To retaliate, the First Nations’ warriors used fire to destroy the settlers’ infrastructure, such as their farms.
+Many were caught, imprisoned and chained with metal collars and shackles.

-Captain Phillip and the First Fleet arrived with not only new people, innovations and lifestyles, but new diseases as well.
-These diseases included smallpox, tuberculosis, influenza, measles and the common cold.
+Captain Phillip and the First Fleet arrived with not only people, innovations and lifestyles but with diseases.
+The diseases included smallpox, tuberculosis, influenza, measles and the common cold.

 Within the next ten years, the First Nations population decreased by 90%.